Swapno963/Readers_Realm/readme.md

 * **Review System:** Share your opinion on borrowed books using a robust review system.
 * **Loan History Tracking:** Monitor your borrowing activity and manage loan return dates.
 * **Flexible Deployment:** Deploy on Render or your preferred platform.
+* **Authientication:**  logout a user in case of downtime 5 min and not allow working within one session for more than half an hour.

 ## Upcoming Features
-* **after 7 days user will log out and ask to login again
 * **User can search on book title and description
-* **In one page 6 book will be shown and to see more book there will be pagenation option
+* **In one page 6 book will be shown and to see more book there will be pagenation option done

 ## Contributions